Secret Tape Of Owners Meeting Reveals That Teams Feared What Trump Would Say If Kaepernick Protests Continued

 Legal analysts are weighing in on the impact that the leaked tape could have on Colin Kaepernick’s collusion case against the NFL.
 Kaepernick’s legal team has evidence that his national anthem protests and his employment status were discussed in some detail.

-Sports Illustrated legal analyst Michael McCann wrote that if Kaepernick can now find proof that at least one team agreed with the league or another team to deny him a job, he could be entitled to millions in damages.
-And the league’s image would sustain a black eye that they would not soon remove.
+Sports Illustrated legal analyst Michael McCann wrote that if Kaepernick can now find proof that at least one team agreed with the league or another team to deny him a job, he could be entitled to millions in damages and the league’s image would sustain a black eye that they would not soon remove.